lovecodingdev/monetaria-utilities/README.md

 - @param `user` The ethereum address that will liquidate the position
 - @param @optional `flash` If the transaction will be executed through a flasloan(true) or will be done directly through the adapters(false).
 Defaults to false
 - @param `fromAsset` The ethereum address of the asset you want to swap
-- @param `fromAToken` The ethereum address of the aToken of the asset you want to swap
+- @param `fromMToken` The ethereum address of the mToken of the asset you want to swap
 - @param `toAsset` The ethereum address of the asset you want to swap to (get)
 - @param `fromAmount` The amount you want to swap
 - @param `toAmount` The amount you want to get after the swap